pb33f/libopenapi/README.md

 resolver := NewResolver(index)

 // resolve the document, if there are circular reference errors, they are returned/
-// WARNING: this is a destructive action and the rootNode will be PERMANENTLY altered and cannot be unresolved circularErrors := resolver.Resolve()
+// WARNING: this is a destructive action and the rootNode will be
+// PERMANENTLY altered and cannot be unresolved circularErrors := resolver.Resolve()

-// The Stripe API has a bunch of circular reference problems, mainly from polymorphism.
+// The Stripe API has a bunch of circular reference problems,
-// So let's print them out.
+// mainly from polymorphism.
+So let's print them out. fmt.Printf("There are %d circular reference errors, " +
-fmt.Printf("There are %d circular reference errors, %d of them are polymorphic errors, %d are not", len(circularErrors), len(resolver.GetPolymorphicCircularErrors()), len(resolver.GetNonPolymorphicCircularErrors()))
+    "%d of them are polymorphic errors, %d are not", len(circularErrors),
+    len(resolver.GetPolymorphicCircularErrors()),
+    len(resolver.GetNonPolymorphicCircularErrors()))
 ```

 This will output: